The Best Pacific Northwest Winter Gear (2023)

 Rain Pants

 I am not a fan of rain pants, like not at all.
 They are hot, clammy, bulky, get in the way and are either tight and uncomfortable around the hips or huge and hardly stay on.
 They do come in handy to pull on when taking breaks, sitting in the snow, or when you need to sit on a wet log.
 Sometimes it’s wet enough that I even wear them hiking!
 I have found this pair from REI fits well, isn’t too baggy or too tight and is surprisingly comfortable.
-They come in regular sizes, plus sizes, tall and petite too.
+They come in plus, tall and petite sizes too.

 Leggings